 All incoming students must take the FEE unless they have already scored a 5 on either the AP Language and Composition test or Literature and Composition test, or a 7 on either the English A or B Higher Level International Baccalaureate (IB) exam.
 If you have sent one of these scores to MIT, you are exempt from the FEE and do not need to take further action.

-As a transfer student, you may only declare one major upon enrollment to MIT.
 If you are interested in double majoring, you may declare it after completing one semester at MIT.
 Although it is possible for transfer students to double major, it can be challenging to complete dual degrees within 3 years.
 If you need an additional semester(s) to complete a second major, you are not guaranteed financing and would need to visit your financial aid counselor for guidance.

 MIT Student Financial Services can provide you with all the information that you need about your finances at MT including financial aid, tuition, and fees.
 If you are applying for financial aid from MIT, you should visit the pages on financial aid for prospective transfers.
 You and your parents will want to know what the tuition billing dates are for the spring by visiting the Billing section.